Nadir Mothojakan

 Ethical Practice

 I maintain a safe practice guided by the B.A.C.P.’s Ethical Standards, with regular supervision, further training, and journaling to enhance my learning.
-I am a Member of the British Psychological Society and an Associated Member of Charter Institute of Personnel Development.
+I am a Member of the British Psychological Society and an Associate Member of Charter Institute of Personnel Development.

 Education and Qualifications